-Only stockholders of record at the close of business on December 7, 2009 (the "Record Date"), will be entitled to vote at the annual meeting.
-On the Record Date, there were [] shares of common stock outstanding and entitled to vote.
+Only stockholders of record at the close of business on December 6, 2010 will be entitled to vote at the annual meeting.
+On this record date, there were [\\\\\] shares of common stock outstanding and entitled to vote.

 Stockholder of Record: Shares Registered in Your Name